matthieuD01/py_opbox/README.md

     `pip install -r requirements.txt`   (Install all required packages as listed in requirements.txt)
 - Now, you can run `pulse.py`, `mission_control.py`, `mission_control_with_plot.py` as you wish.
 I recommend opening them in your favorite IDE (making sure your conda env is activated) to modify the experiment parameters.

+I need to add the correct USB DLL directly in the repo to avoid any issues.